- Calendar

 1. It’s a Wonderful Life

-One of the greatest feel-good films of all time, following the story of George Bailey, a kind family man on the brink of committing suicide because of situations outside of his control.
+One of the greatest feel-good films of all time, following the story of George Bailey, a kind family man on the brink of committing suicide because of situations outside his control.
 He is brought back from the edge by his guardian angel, Clarence, who shows him why his life has value and is worth saving.
 Warning, this film has a magical ending that will reduce anyone to a puddle of tears.

 2. Miracle on 34th street

 Do you believe in Father Christmas?
 In Miracle of 34th street, Kris Kringle gets a job in a toy shop in New York.
-He's not just good at the job, he's uncannily good at it.
+He's not just good on the job, he's uncannily good at it.
 The problems begin when he starts telling people that he is the real Father Christmas, and people begin to question his sanity.
 Kris Kringle's innocence and the fate of Christmas itself hang in the balance.
 The modern version of the film from 1994 is perhaps now the most well-known, but if you have the time the original from 1947 is also well worth watching.

 3. Die Hard

 Is it or isn’t it a Christmas film?
 This question has perhaps been debated too many times, and for too long!
-While it may not deal with the most Christmassy of themes, there's no denying that this film is constantly present at Christmas time.
-It always features in the Christmas schedule, and the film itself is also set around Christmas time.
+While it may not deal with the most Christmassy of themes, there's no denying that this film is constantly present at Christmastime.
+It always features in the Christmas schedule, and the film itself is also set around Christmastime.
 Maybe for these reasons alone, there's something festive about watching Bruce Willis leaping into action and saving the day.

 4. Elf